Mohd-Sinan/maudio/README.md

 ## About

-**Maudio** is a command-line tool that converts text to Morse code and can generate audio output file ( `.wav` format ).
-You can control tone frequency, sample rate, amplitude, bit depth, WPM, and more.
+**Maudio** is a command-line tool for generating Morse code audio in .wav format from plain text input.
+It allows configuration of tone frequency, sample rate, amplitude, bit depth, Morse speed (WPM), and optional Farnsworth spacing.
+Can also output Morse code as text without generating audio.

 ## Getting Started